Careers in Aquatic Life Sciences

 Head of the Aquariology Division at the Biodiversarium, Banyuls Oceanographic Observatory (OOB), Sorbonne University

-I enrolled in the TS3A certificate program (formerly TSA) to train as an aquarist in the field of public aquariums.
+I enrolled in the TS3A university diploma program (formerly TSA) to train as an aquarist specializing in public aquariums.

 I chose the University of Montpellier because of its admission requirements and the program’s curriculum, which is based on lab work and input from professionals.

-It is with a sense of nostalgia that I return to the SMEL (Coastal Environment Marine Station) every year for my presentations.
+It is with a sense of nostalgia that I return each year to the SMEL (Coastal Environment Marine Station) for my presentations.

 Guirec DEWAVRIN